Skip to content

 Toggle

-Note: This post was originally published in April 2019, and was updated with some of the newest tips shared by Ari Schapira.
+Note: This post was originally published in April 2019, and was updated in December 2023 with some of the newest tips shared in the SAP Business One Product Management Insights series, along with Ari Schapira.

 It's the small things that make work easier.

-For the past six years, Ari Schapira – the Chief Product Owner of SAP Business One – has shared weekly tips about small and helpful features in the ERP software that anyone can use to simplify their daily work.
+From 2015 to 2022, Ari Schapira has shared weekly tips about small and helpful features in the ERP software that anyone can use to simplify their daily work, in his capacity as Chief Product Owner of SAP Business One.

 Want To Learn More About SAP Business One?
 Here's Our Comprehensive Guide To The ERP Software For SMEs.